Exscientia/molflux/docs/source/pages/tutorials/esol_cls.md

 # ESOL classification

-In this tutorial we provide a simple example of training a random forest classifier on the ESOL dataset.
+In this tutorial we provide a simple example of training a random forest classifier on the [ESOL dataset](https://pubs.acs.org/doi/10.1021/ci034243x), a dataset of molecules and their aqueous solubility.
 We require the ``rdkit`` package, so make sure to ``pip install 'molflux[rdkit]'`` to follow along!

 ## Loading the ESOL dataset